 Grant funds must be spent within 16 months of receipt of funds.
+Unspent funds will be required to be returned.
 Due to the extended grant period, no-cost extensions are not granted.

 Grant recipients will be required to submit mid-term and final reports describing their project, including budget reconciliations.
 Recipients will work with New America and the New Venture Fund throughout the award period to evaluate their projects and present their work.